 The dean is responsible for the strategic direction of the college.
-He focuses on facilities, accreditation, curriculum reform, and is the primary focal point for external relations.
+He focuses on facilities, accreditation and curriculum reform, and is the primary focal point for external relations.

 The Computer Engineering program at Embry-Riddle is a unique application of Embry-Riddle's traditional strengths in computer science and engineering and the emerging field of distance education.
 Students acquire a broad background in computing machinery, concentrating on programming languages, circuit theory, embedded control systems, real-time systems, and software engineering.